saulpierotti/markdown_notebook/AML1.md

 * It is probably the approach that will lead to the best performances with classic ML
 * There are different ensemble approaches: bagging, boosting, majority voting, stacking
 * Bagging: the learners learn independently and the results are then combined in a defined way
+	* The single learners use random subsamples of the dataset with replacement for training
 	* The classification is done with a simple average of the predictions
-	* The single learners use random subsamples of the dataset with replacement for training
 * Boosting: I use homogeneous learners that improve the work of each other
 	* The output of 1 model is the input of the next one
 	* A weak learner uses a random subsample with replacement of the dataset, with features weighted on the weights of the previous learners
 	* The classification is a weighted average of the predictions
+	* Each learner tries to mitigate the errors of the previous ones
-* Majority voting:
+* Majority voting: similar to bagging but each learner uses the entire training set
+	* The classification is done with simple statistics (es. average)
 * Stacking: an advanced kind of voting that is difficult to implement with sklearn
 	* Heterogeneous weak learners are trained independently
 	* I create a meta-model that combines the predictions of the various models